 The phrase “ADA compliance” has been echoing through the halls of the Internet for quite some time.
 At this point, it’s something that all businesses and website managers should at least be aware of, if not actively addressing.
-And if you’re not, it’s time to get with the program and consider performing an ADA compliance audit on your own website.
+And if you’re not, it’s time to get with the program and consider performing an ADA compliance audit on your own website or mobile application.

 Here’s a quick recap, in case you’re really in the dark (although we do encourage you to read up on the law beyond the following paragraphs—we’re not lawyers, after all).

 The Americans With Disabilities Act is a civil rights law that prohibits discrimination against people with disabilities, spanning all areas of public life including the accessibility of public spaces.
 Most items of compliance are pretty obvious and things we’re all used to seeing in everyday life: wheelchair ramps, braille on ATMs, automatic door openers, etc. Accessibility requirements have come to include websites and mobile apps as well, since they are technically “places of public accommodation,” especially for businesses that exist entirely online.

 The tricky part is that there aren’t explicit guidelines for digital entities just yet—the Department of Justice is still determining the specifics.
 But it’s safe to assume that a website that is completely inaccessible to people with disabilities won’t fly.
 In fact, many law firms have been lining their coffers for a number of years bringing up cases against businesses with non-compliant websites.

 That’s a legal and financial headache I’m sure most businesses don’t want to deal with.